Introduction to Augmented Reality

 -

-Create a new database and upload pictures you want to track within your AR project.
+Create a new database and upload target images.

 -

-Download the database and import it into Unity.
+Download the processed database and import it into Unity.

 -